-"(a) No public official or public employee Unless otherwise specifically authorized by law, a public servant shall not use or cause to be used his or her official position or office to obtain for the purpose of obtaining personal gain for himself or herself, or a family member of the public employee or family member of the public official servant, or any business with which the person is associated. unless the use and gain are otherwise specifically authorized by law.

-Personal For purposes of determining when the limitations period begins to run, personal gain is achieved when the public official, public employee servant, or a family member thereof, receives, obtains, exerts control over, or otherwise converts to personal use the object constituting such personal gain.
+"(a) No public official or public employee Unless otherwise specifically authorized by law, a public servant shall not use or cause to be used his or her official position or office to obtain for the purpose of obtaining personal gain for himself or herself, or a family member of the public employee or family member of the public official servant, or any business with which the person is associated unless the use and gain are otherwise specifically authorized by law.
+Personal gain is achieved when the public official, public employee, or a family member thereof receives, obtains, exerts control over, or otherwise converts to personal use the object constituting such personal gain.

 "(b) Unless prohibited by the Constitution of Alabama of 1901, nothing herein shall be construed to prohibit a public official from introducing bills, ordinances, resolutions, or other legislative matters, serving on committees, or making statements or taking action in the exercise of his or her duties as a public official.
-A member of a legislative body may not vote for any legislation in which he or she knows or should have known that he or she has a conflict of interest.

 "(c) No public official or public employee shall use or cause to be used equipment, facilities, time, materials, human labor, or other public property under his or her discretion or control for the private benefit or business benefit of the public official, public employee, any other person, or principal campaign committee as defined in Section 17-22A-2, which would materially affect his or her financial interest, except as otherwise provided by law or as provided pursuant to a lawful employment agreement regulated by agency policy.
 Provided, however, nothing in this subsection shall be deemed to limit or otherwise prohibit communication between public officials or public employees and eleemosynary or membership organizations or such organizations communicating with public officials or public employees.
-A member of a legislative body may not vote regarding any legislation in which he or she knows or should have known that he or she has a conflict of interest.

-"(d) No person shall solicit a public official or public employee to use or cause to be used equipment, facilities, time, materials, human labor, or other public property for such person's private benefit or business benefit, which would materially affect his or her financial interest, except as otherwise provided by law.
+"(d)(c) No person shall solicit a public official or public employee to use or cause to be used equipment, facilities, time, materials, human labor, or other public property for such person's private benefit or business benefit, which would materially affect his or her financial interest, except as otherwise provided by law.
 A public servant shall not solicit or accept any money in addition to the salary received by the public servant in an official capacity for lobbying or otherwise providing advice or assistance on matters concerning the Legislature, a legislative body, an executive department, or any public regulatory board, commission, or other body of which he or she is a member.
 Notwithstanding the foregoing, nothing in this subsection shall be construed to prohibit a public servant from the performance of his or her official duties or responsibilities.